-Truth-in-taxation requires most taxing units to calculate two rates after receiving a certified appraisal roll or certified estimate of taxable value from the chief appraiser - the effective tax rate and the rollback tax rate.
+Truth-in-taxation requires most taxing units to calculate two rates after receiving a certified appraisal roll or certified estimate of taxable value from the chief appraiser - the no-new-revenue tax rate and the voter-approval tax rate.
 8 The type of taxing unit determines which truth-in-taxation steps apply.

-The rollback tax rate is a calculated maximum rate allowed by law without voter approval.
-11 Most taxing units calculate a rollback tax rate that divides the overall property taxes into two categories - M&O and debt service.
+The voter-approval tax rate is a calculated maximum rate allowed by law without voter approval.
+11 Most taxing units calculate a voter-approval tax rate that divides the overall property taxes into two categories - M&O and debt service.
 12

-With the exception of school districts, the rollback tax rate provides the taxing unit with about the same amount of tax revenue it spent the previous year for day-to-day operations plus an extra three and a half percent for operations and sufficient funds to pay debts in the coming year.
+The voter-approval tax rate provides cities and counties with about the same amount of tax revenue it spent the previous year for day-to-day operations plus an extra three and a half percent for operations and sufficient funds to pay debts in the coming year.
 For special taxing units, junior college districts and hospital districts, the voter-approval tax rate provides an extra eight percent increase for operations and sufficient funds to pay debts in the coming year.
 13

-School districts voter-approval rate is equal to the current year's state compression percentage plus the greater of the previous year's M&O less $1.00 plus the district enrichment rate or four cents per $100 of taxable value.
+School districts voter-approval rate is equal to the district's maximum compressed rate plus the greater of the previous year's enrichment rate or five cents per $100 of taxable value.
 They then add the debt rate to get the final voter-approval tax rate.
-14 To calculate the effective M&O rate, school districts should consult the Texas Education Agency for guidance on compression rates.
+14 School districts should consult the Texas Education Agency for guidance on compression rates.

-After publishing the required notice, taxpayers must have the opportunity to express their views on tax increases at hearings.
+After the taxing unit publishes the required notice, taxpayers must have the opportunity to express their views on tax increases at hearings.
 21 The type of taxing unit determines the hearing requirements.

 A taxing unit other than a water district must adopt its tax rate before Sept.
 30 or by the 60th day after the taxing unit receives the certified appraisal roll.
 The taxing unit is required to hold an election to approve the tax rate on the next uniform election date if it adopts a tax rate that exceeds the voter-approval rate.
 In this case,Tax Code requires the governing body to adopt the tax rate no later than the 71st day before the next uniform election date.
 27

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.